klml/usefulclassroomphrases/README.md

 ```

 ## example.local.css

+Browser agent steht ist gut aber besser : link j Teen externe, auf Seite, https muss nicht mehr.
+Visite.
+Hover ein Detail ändern, ci ins Logo und nicht in die Schatten

 [example.local.css](example.local.css) is a example for local.css with common used classes you have to customze (link color)

 * **panel**: content width fixed in the middled.
-You can use #panel, .panel, #wrapper or .wrapper, even direct in your body tag.
+You can use #panel, .panel, #wrapper or .wrapper.
+Set this declaration direct in your body tag, or if you want elemten (like [panorama images](https://klml.github.io/usefulclassroomphrases/#panoramabackground)) over the whole page width.

 * **ul**: has no list-style but a bullet image

-Colors, sizes and contrast are inspired by [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com).
+Colors, sizes and contrasts inspired by [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com).

 ## icons